In order to achieve IFAW’s vision of animals and people thriving together, we follow key principles in our work.

 IFAW believes that all life has intrinsic value.
 Individual animals, populations, species and the ecosystems in which they live all have worth, for their own sake, independent of their usefulness to humans.

 In the face of scientific uncertainty and contested information, IFAW applies a precautionary approach to making decisions about conservation and animal welfare interventions.
-IFAW believes that alternatives to potentially harmful actions must be identified and prioritised, with the burden of proof placed on those proposing a decision that may cause harm, whether by action or inaction.
+IFAW believes that alternatives to potentially harmful actions must be identified and prioritized, with the burden of proof placed on those proposing a decision that may cause harm, whether by action or inaction.

 The quality of life and suffering animals experience is of moral concern.
 Animals are sentient beings and, as such, their welfare should be integrated when formulating and implementing policy.
 Good welfare (physical and mental wellbeing) is not the just the absence of pain and suffering, positive experiences and emotions are critical to ‘a life worth living’, one of the defining criteria for good welfare.